f3-factory/F3com-data/databases/main.md

 );
 ```

-If the `POST` variable `userID` does not go through any data sanitation process, a malicious user can pass the following string and damage your database irreversibly:-
+If the `POST` variable `userID` does not go through any data sanitation process, a malicious user can pass the following string and damage your database irreversibly:

 ``` sql
 admin"; DELETE FROM users; SELECT "1
 ```

-Luckily, parameterized queries help you mitigate these risks:-
+Luckily, parameterized queries help you mitigate these risks:

 ``` php
 $db->exec(